pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/how-to-share-your-resources.md

 ### How to share your resources {#How-to-share-your-resources}

-Corpora can be registered by authorsed users.
+Corpora can be registered by authorised users.

 If you wish to register a corpus, you must: